-As of December 31, 2013, the Company's Certificate of Incorporation, as amended and restated, authorizes the Company to issue 115,000,000 shares of \$0.001 par value common stock.
+As of December 31, 2012 and September 30, 2013 (unaudited), the Company's Certificate of Incorporation, as amended and restated, authorizes the Company to issue 100,000,000 shares of \$0.001 par value common stock.

 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are entitled to receive dividends, as may be declared by the board of directors, if any, subject to the preferential dividend rights of the Redeemable Preferred Stock.
 When dividends are declared on shares of common stock, the Company must declare at the same time a dividend payable to the holders of Redeemable Preferred Stock equivalent to the dividend amount they would receive if each preferred share were converted into common stock.
 The Company may not pay dividends to common stockholders until all dividends accrued or declared but unpaid on the Redeemable Preferred Stock have been paid in full.
-As of December 31, 2013, no dividends had been declared.
+As of December 31, 2012 and September 30, 2013 (unaudited), no dividends had been declared.

-During the year ended December 31, 2013, the Company reacquired and retired 41,667 shares of restricted common stock, at cost, that were forfeited by a former employee.
+During the nine months ended September 30, 2013 (unaudited), the Company reacquired and retired 41,667 shares of restricted common stock, at cost, that were forfeited by a former employee.

-As of December 31, 2013, the Company had reserved 105,043,636 shares of common stock for the conversion of the outstanding shares of Series A, Series B, Series C, Series D and Series E redeemable convertible preferred stock (see Note 6) and the exercise of stock options and issuance of common stock under the Company's Amended and Restated 2006 Stock Option Plan (see Note 8).
+As of December 31, 2012 and September 30, 2013 (unaudited), the Company had reserved 82,509,582 and 87,933,163 shares of common stock, respectively, for the conversion of the outstanding shares of Series A, Series B, Series C and Series D redeemable convertible preferred stock (see Note 6) and the exercise of stock options and issuance of common stock under the Company's Amended and Restated 2006 Stock Option Plan (see Note 8).